- Who can apply for a clinical traineeship?

 - Scores of your traineeships are published in SisA.
 Your grades are official after deliberation of the Education Board at the end of each examination session and appear on a ‘Transcript of Works/Records’ .
 This document includes your name, your University details, the course codes and titles according to your enrolment and to you Learning Agreement, the departments and dates of your traineeships and your global score of the assessed criteria in each department.

-- A ‘Certificate of Departure’ from your University can be completed and signed upon request by the internationalisation officer of the Faculty of Medicine and Health Sciences.
+- A ‘Certificate of Departure’ from your University can be completed and signed upon request by the internationalisation officer of Medicine programme.

 - Do not forget to inform your landlord or the International Housing Office of the University of Antwerp about the end of your exchange period.